 As with all children, raising a child can be very rewarding, but also very challenging.
 Support is important for the parents and families of a person with Down syndrome.
 Creating a strong support network of family, friends, community groups and respite care providers is important.

 It can help to connect with other families that have a child with Down syndrome.
 They can be a great source of support.
 Try Down Syndrome Australia or its local associations.
 These associations can also provide education services.

 Feeling supported and informed will put you in the best position to care for your child.

 Parents of children diagnosed with Down syndrome can be eligible for financial assistance This can help you access support networks and early intervention services.
 These are available through the National Disability Insurance Scheme.

 Where can I go for more information and advice?

 - Down Syndrome Association of the Northern Territory

 - Down Syndrome Victoria

 - Down Syndrome West Australia

-Explore the Carer Gateway for how to get more support.
+Explore the Carer Gateway for information on practical, emotional and financial support.